Griffintown–Bernard-Landry station

-Griffintown–Bernard-Landry is an under construction Réseau express métropolitain station in the borough of Le Sud-Ouest in Montreal, Quebec, Canada.
+Griffintown–Bernard-Landry station is a planned infill station on the Réseau express métropolitain (REM) in the borough of Le Sud-Ouest in Montreal, Quebec, Canada.
 It will be operated by CDPQ Infra and serve as a station on the South Shore branch of the REM.
-However, delays due to COVID-19 pandemic mean that the station will not open until the end of 2024 (when the REM is scheduled to begin full service).

-Location

-Proposed location on Peel Bassin
+The station was not built at the same time as the adjacent stations on the line, after the station location was moved from Peel Basin to the Central Station viaduct in 2020, delaying construction.
+As of 2024, the opening date of the station is beyond 2027.

+History

-The station was initially tentatively named Bassin Peel station and was planned to be located on the Peel Basin of the Lachine Canal, near the site of the former Goose Village neighbourhood.
+When the REM was initially proposed in April 2016, two "potential station locations" south of Gare Centrale were listed as Bridge-Wellington and Du Havre.
+In November 2016, locations of downtown stations were confirmed, with Bassin Peel station to be located under the Peel Basin of the Lachine Canal, near the site of the former Goose Village neighbourhood.
+The station was planned to be built underground, with one exit leading to Griffintown and the other to Pointe-Saint-Charles.
+The local community requested that the station name reflect the Irish heritage of the area.

 There was speculation that the Peel Basin would serve as the future site for a baseball stadium serving as a home for a Major League Baseball team in Montreal.
 On February 12, 2019, the group seeking the return of an MLB team to Montreal, led by Stephen Bronfman, registered Pierre Boivin, the former president of the Montreal Canadiens, as a lobbyist to negotiate the sale of the Peel Basin to build a stadium.
 The land is currently under the control of the Canada Lands Company, a Federal Crown Corporation.

 Relocation to Griffintown and naming controversy

 In November 2019, Montreal Mayor Valérie Plante first expressed a desire to name the station after the late Premier of Quebec, Bernard Landry, due to his involvement as Quebec's Minister of Finance, in the redevelopment of the area adjacent to Griffintown and the western portion of Old Montreal as the Cité du Multimédia, a business cluster for Information Technology companies.
 This sparked a backlash from the city's Irish community.

-On June 23, 2020, it was announced that the station would be located on the Central Station train viaduct facing Dalhousie Street, between William Street and Ottawa Street in Griffintown.
+On June 23, 2020, it was announced that the station would be relocated onto the Central Station train viaduct facing Dalhousie Street, between William Street and Ottawa Street in Griffintown.
 It was also announced that the station would be named Griffintown–Bernard-Landry as a compromise but the name still proved controversial.